AZimmerman13/capstone2/README.md

 ## Interpretation
+#### Feature Importance
 I hoped to gain insight into the effect of my features on energy price by plotting the feature importances for my RandomForestRegressor.
-The results of this are shown below, with gas and coal generation leading the list, followed by total load (demand), hydropower, and a features called 'generation other renewable' on which the data documentation sheds unfortunately little light.
+The results of this are shown below, with gas and coal generation leading the list, followed by total load (demand), hydropower, and a feature called 'generation other renewable' on which the data documentation sheds unfortunately little light.